 Stuart Anderson MP has welcomed the announcement that part of the Commonwealth Games, which are scheduled for the summer of 2022, will take part in Wolverhampton South West.

-Organisers of the Games have confirmed the time trial road race will start and end at West Park, situated in the heart of Stuart’s Wolverhampton South West constituency.
+West Park is situated in the heart of Stuart’s Wolverhampton South West constituency.
 The time trial is a straight race against the clock for individual athletes.
 It is often referred to as ‘the race of truth’, as winning depends only on each rider's strength and endurance, not on help provided by teammates and others riding ahead.
 Two races are confirmed to take place in West Park.

 Stuart Anderson MP called for the inclusion of Wolverhampton South West in a debate which took place in the House of Commons on the 9th of March 2020.
 This debate considered temporary measures to support the delivery of the 2022 Games, including a provision to enable the Government to provide financial assistance to the Organising Committee for the Games.

 As part of this debate, Stuart Anderson MP said that it would “only be right” that parts of the Games are hosted in the City of Wolverhampton.
 Stuart added that doing so would give athletes an opportunity to experience some of the hills that he has experienced on his regular runs and training for the London Marathon which has been postponed due to Covid-19.
 While the Games are to be held principally in Birmingham in 2022, Stuart argued that there ought to be many opportunities as part of the event to showcase the whole of the West Midlands at the Games.